Tiberia99/TabList/README.md

 # TabList

-This extension can be found here: https://chrome.google.com/webstore/detail/tablist/degjjfncecoliapmdalnecogigkhldam
+Official 1.0.9 version of this extension can be found here: https://chrome.google.com/webstore/detail/tablist/degjjfncecoliapmdalnecogigkhldam

+**My Changes:**

+- Clicking on Text Box also switches tab, in addition to clicking on Favicon.

+- Removed "lock" icon for https sites since most site are https already and it was distracting